-INTERNAL DRAGONS: DELAYED DIAGNOSIS OF CELIAC DISEASE
+INTERNAL DRAGONS: DIFFICULTY OF DIAGNOSING CELIAC DISEASE (CH3)

 The clock on my bed stand changed from 10:00 to 10:01.
 My stomach was acing so badly.
 I tried to force myself to sleep.
 I knew that if my stepdad heard me get up again to go to the bathroom that I would be in trouble.
 I already had gotten a lecture about going to bed.
 The lumpy gushy snake feeling inside my bowls moved again and I grabbed my knees.
 I listened for snoring.
 If I could just hold in all of my illness until I heard snoring, then maybe I could be quiet enough to use the bathroom again.
 As I slowly got out of bed, my head was spinning.
 As I pushed my head against the wall to listen for the rumbling sounds of my stepdad sleeping, the liquid snake moved again.
 Ugh I wasn’t going to make it.
 I had to go now.
 I crawled across the carpet and reached up to the door knob.
 I fumbled as my bowls grew more angry.
 I clung to my stomach as I rushed to the next door.
 The bathroom was long and narrow with the toilet at the furthest end.